Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Partial desingularisations of Kummer surfaces in characteristic two

-Our model is slightly simpler, as it can be described by specialising from the almost ordinary case by substituting in the equation $\alpha_2$ by $\alpha_1$ and $\beta_2$ by $\beta_1$.
-For the other two cases, it was relatively easy to relate our model to Katsura and Kondō's, as sending the tropes to the tropes and the singular points to the singular points provided enough information to almost match both sets of equations.
-However, for the supersingular case, as there are only one singular point and one trope, we could not find a change of variables which matched our model with Katsura and Kondō's.\\
+Our model is slightly simpler: it is obtained as a specialisation of the almost ordinary case by substituting $\alpha_{2} \mapsto \alpha_{1}$ and $\beta_{2} \mapsto \beta_{1}$ in the defining equation.
+In the almost ordinary and ordinary cases, it is straightforward to relate our model to that of Katsura and Kondō: sending tropes to tropes and singular points to singular points almost determines the change of variables.
+In contrast, in the supersingular case there is only one trope and one singularity, and we were therefore unable to find a change of coordinates matching our model with Katsura and Kondō's.\\